w3f/General-Grants-Program/grants/milestone-deliverables-guidelines.md

 # Milestone Deliverables Guidelines

-We kindly ask you to consider the following guidelines when you submit a milestone for evaluation.
+These are the guidelines to be followed for milestones submitted for evaluation.
 Please submit your milestones by email to grants@web3.foundation.

 The submission should contain the following information: